 Marital Status: Single

-Occupation: Former criminal, Psychologist
+Occupation: Former criminal, psychologist

-Education: M.D. in Psychiatry
+Education: M.D. in psychology

 Moonstone appears alongside the Thunderbolts in the Dead Days one-shot of the Marvel Zombies mini-series using her alias of Meteorite.
 She attacks Thor, pouncing on him but is stunned with a blast of lightning and then destroyed when Thor smashes her head.

 Through unknown circumstances, Moonstone died and her soul inhabited the Realm of the Dead, created by the Elders of the Universe.
 She is seen among many other superheroes who were continually in battle in the Realm.

 The Avengers: United They Stand

 Moonstone appears as a member of the Masters of Evil in the 6th episode of the animated series. the episode was titled Command Decision, in it the Avengers were torn between two leaders, Hank Pym and Captain America.
 Moonstone along with Absorbing Man and a few other villains worked for Baron Zemo in this animated series episode.

 Marvel Ultimate Alliance 2

 Moonstone appears as a villain and boss enemy in the video game, Marvel Ultimate Alliance 2.
 Voiced by Tessa Auberjonois, she is encountered by the heroes first with Bullseye (standing guard of Firestar), who is being subjected to nanites in an attempt to make her part of the Fold.
 After this she appears yet again in Prison 42, at the portal.